mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ### Anchors

-By default regular expressions match any text that contains matching text.
+By default regular expressions match any text that contains a match.
 For example, `/two/` matches "two", "one two", "two three", and "one two three".

 To require the match to appear at the beginning of the text,